Kavita Oberoi: Career

-Honours and philanthropy
+Honours and recognition

-In 2005, Oberoi was awarded the NRI Pride of India Gold Award and received a special commendation in the Entrepreneur of the Year Section in the Asian Woman of Achievement Awards.
-Kavita was then given a Fellowship of the RSA (The Royal Society for the encouragement of Arts Manufacture and Commerce).
+In 2005, Oberoi was awarded the NRI Pride of India Gold Award and received a special commendation in the Entrepreneur of the Year category at the Asian Woman of Achievement Awards.
+She was also awarded a Fellowship of the Royal Society of Arts.

-In 2007 the NRI presented Oberoi with the NRI Achiever Pinnacle Award in the category of Business Empress which recognises single minded dedication and hard work in pursuit of one's goals.
+In 2007, the NRI Institute presented Oberoi with the NRI Achiever Pinnacle Award in the Business category.

-In 2009 Kavita was named in the HBOS report as one of "Britain’s 100 Most Entrepreneurial Women".
-She was also short-listed for the business and commerce award in the Lloyds Bank Jewel Awards and was a judge and mentor for the HBOS Social Entrepreneur Awards.
+In 2009, Oberoi was named in an HBOS report as one of "Britain's 100 Most Entrepreneurial Women".
+She was also shortlisted for the business and commerce award at the Lloyds Bank Jewel Awards and served as a judge and mentor for the HBOS Social Entrepreneur Awards.

-Oberoi is now a director of one of the charities, Martha's Oasis, that she supported on Channel 4's Secret Millionaire.

-In April 2010 Oberoi was appointed chair of the Global Girls' Fund Board.
+In April 2010, Oberoi was appointed chair of the Global Girls' Fund Board, part of the World Association of Girl Guides and Girl Scouts.

-In July 2013 Oberoi was awarded a Degree of Honorary Doctor of the University of Huddersfield for Business and Entrepreneurship.
-In September 2013 Kavita Oberoi was awarded with an Honorary Fellowship Award by Burton and South Derbyshire College for her ongoing Patronage of BSDC and continued support in the employability skills development of BSDC learners.
+In July 2013, the University of Huddersfield awarded her an honorary doctorate for business and entrepreneurship.

-Kavita Oberoi became an Officer of the Order of the British Empire (OBE), in the Queen's 2014 Birthday Honours List, for services to entrepreneurship and start-up businesses.
+She was appointed Officer of the Order of the British Empire (OBE) in the 2014 Birthday Honours for services to entrepreneurship and businesses.